hillagvar/4-zuikis/README.md

 _experimental project, constantly updated_

 This project is for learning purposes only.
 Here I experiment with new features as I learn them.
+Pull requests are welcome, but priority for fellow BIT students!

 Site published at https://hillagvar.github.io/4-zuikis/